-The following Commercial guidance note Produced in partnership with Pillsbury Winthrop Shaw Pittman LLP provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Pillsbury Winthrop Shaw Pittman LLP provides comprehensive and up to date legal information covering:

 A data centre is a facility that houses computer and communications equipment.
 This Practice Note covers the following key issues: